Androgenetic hair loss in men

 Our serums

-Today, Centre Clauderer can provide you with serums (N° 6R and N° 7R in particular): these serums have been shown in in-vitro tests (see study by Dr Morot, doctor in cell biology, CHU Besançon) to act much more quickly and with more effective results than Minoxidil at 5%.
+Today, the Centre Clauderer provides you with serums (N° 6R and N° 7R in particular): these serums have been shown in in-vitro tests (see study by the Dr Morot, doctor in cellular biologyBesançon University Hospital) that their action was much faster and their results more effective than Minoxidil at 5%.

 Discover our serums